max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 		Each animation returns the same QuickFlow object, so they can be easily chained into one-liners like so:

 			- new QuickFlow(object).rotateAround(0, 1)														            // instantly do 1 clockwise rotation
 			- new QuickFlow(object).fadeOut(0, .5).scaleOut(0, .5)											            // fade-out and scale-out, for 0.5 seconds
 			- new QuickFlow(object).keepBlinking().squeeze(.5)												            // blinking alpha, squeeze after half a second
-			- new QuickFlow(object).moveTo(0, new vec3(0,100,0), 1).reset(1, .6, EaseFunctions.Bounce.Out)	// move 1m up for 1s, after 1s reset (go back down) with a bouncing animation of 0.6s
+			- new QuickFlow(object).moveTo(0, new vec3(0,100,0), false, 1).reset(1, .6, EaseFunctions.Bounce.Out)	    // move 1m up for 1s, after 1s reset (go back down) with a bouncing animation of 0.6s
-			- new QuickFlow(object).moveTo(0, new vec2(0,1), 1).reset(1, .6, EaseFunctions.Bounce.Out)		// same as above, but for objects with a ScreenTransform
+			- new QuickFlow(object).moveTo(0, new vec2(0,1), false, 1).reset(1, .6, EaseFunctions.Bounce.Out)		    // same as above, but for a 2D ScreenTransform
 			- new QuickFlow(object).keepBouncingPosition().keepBouncingScale().keepBouncingRotation()		            // continuous wiggly animation

 		Tips:
+         - setting arguments to 'undefined' will make them pick their default values
 			- the first argument of any animation is always 'delay', which has a default value of 0
-			- after the last out-animation stops playing, the SceneObject will automatically be disabled
+			- after the last out-animation stops playing, the SceneObject will automatically be disabled (for example after a fadeOut of a scaleOut)
-			- when chaining animations as a one-liner, it's best to chain them chronologically (so their delay values increase from left to right)
+			- when chaining animations as a one-liner, it's best for readibility to chain them chronologically (so their delay values increase from left to right)
-			- the overruling animations that influence others (e.g. 'reset' or 'stop') only stop the animations starting before them
+			- animations like 'reset' and 'stop' only stop the animations starting before them